chegusta/WebPd_Examples/README.md

-# WebPd_P5_GLSL
+# WebPD Examples
-This project demonstrates a possible way of combining WebPd with GLSL through P5.js.
+This project demonstrates a possible way of combining WebPd with GLSL through P5.js, but also some simpler WebPd Shenanigans.

 # Acknowledgements / Tools used
 sebpiq's [WebPd](https://github.com/sebpiq/WebPd)